-Moreover, during his career, Steve has also litigated cases of significant import in both the federal and state court systems.
-He recently litigated the well-publicized case involving the Chesapeake Bay TMDL, the most extensive TMDL ever developed in the United States.
+During his professional career, Steve has litigated cases of significant import in both the federal and state court systems.
+He represented PMAA in the well-publicized case involving the Chesapeake Bay TMDL, the most extensive TMDL ever developed in the United States.
 This case was ultimately appealed to the United States Supreme Court.
-He has also litigated numerous water quality cases in Pennsylvania, including those involving NPDES permits and TMDLs, and the recovery of attorneys’ fees.
-In addition, he has recently filed an amicus brief with the Pennsylvania Supreme Court on issues of first impression involving the land application of biosolids.
-He has also been an advocate on behalf of municipal entities before Pennsylvania’s Environmental Hearing Board, where he has litigated over fifty (50) appeals, most of which involved Pennsylvania municipal authorities.
+Steve has also litigated numerous water quality cases in Pennsylvania for municipal entities, including those involving NPDES permits and TMDLs, and the recovery of attorneys’ fees.
+In addition, he represented the prevailing party in a landmark case in Pennsylvania, in which the Pennsylvania Supreme Court held for the first time that a private cause of action exists under the Pennsylvania Storage Tank and Spill Prevention Act.
+He has filed amicus briefs on various matters of significance, including one with the Pennsylvania Supreme Court on issues of first impression involving the land application of biosolids.
+Steve has also been an advocate on behalf of clients before Pennsylvania’s Environmental Hearing Board, where he has been involved in over sixty (60) appeals, many of which involving Pennsylvania municipal authorities.